namanmiglani/FlashcardProject/README.md

 to it, which includes a question, and answer
 - As a user, I want to be able to view all the flashcards in a flashcard set
-- As a user, I want to be able to select a flashcard, and add a statistic for how many times I have attempted it, and how many times I have gotten it correct
+- As a user, I want to be able to select a flashcard, and add a statistic for how many times I have gotten it correct, and how many times I have got it incorrect
 - As a user, I want to be able to delete a flashcard from my set